unixwork/xnedit/README.md

 Additional NEdit patches by: Fredrik Jönsson, Per Grahn, Peter Kovář.

-XNEdit contributions: Laszlo Ersek, Mike Becker, Peter Mühlenpfordt, Valerio Messina and Jack Zeal.
+XNEdit contributions: Laszlo Ersek, Mike Becker, Peter Mühlenpfordt, Valerio Messina, Jack Zeal and Chris Wareham.

 The regular expression matching routines used in NEdit are adapted (with permission) from original code written by Henry Spencer at the University of